 This definition covers a broad range of apps, from medical references, nutrition, to diagnostics and fitness tracking application.

 The ultimate guide on GDPR and HIPAA complianceDownload our FREE eBook now

-Sometimes it’s extremely difficult to understand whether or not such apps collect sensitive data.
-The Article 29 Working Party gives an example of a fitness tracking app that would count the number of steps during a single walk.
-The Article states that, if those data cannot be combined with other data about the same data subject, and if the specific medical context in which this app is used is not available.
-In this case, according to the Article, these data are just raw, relatively low impact lifestyle personal data (if the app does not include the location data) and the knowledge about that persons’ health cannot be inferred from them.
+In practice, it is difficult to discern whether or not such apps collect sensitive data.
+The fitness tracking app that counts the number of steps during a single walk is not storing sensitive data if that data cannot be combined with other data about the same data subject.
+And if the specific medical context in which this app is used is not available.
+In this case, the data is just raw, relatively low impact lifestyle personal data (if the app does not include the location data) and the knowledge about that persons’ health cannot be inferred from them.

-For example, data about our jogging activity may not be considered sensitive.
-However, when this data is combined with heart rates, or when it is analyzed and compared with data from other people, it can reveal sensitive information about our ability to perform a stressful activity.
-For example, an insurance company could infer that we fall into a category of people having higher propensity to face some health issues, thus increasing our insurance or denying our request.
+For example, data about our jogging activity is not considered sensitive.
+However, when this data is combined with heart rate, or when it is analyzed and compared with data from other people, it can reveal sensitive information about our ability to perform a stressful activity.
+For instance, an insurance company could infer that we fall into a category of people having higher propensity to face some health issues, thus increasing our insurance or denying our request.
 In addition, fitness tracking apps supporting our jogging activity usually collect also geo-positioning data, making them by default sensitive.

 The diagram below shows the relations between different categories of data managed by mHealth and fitness tracking apps.

 Outlook: the EU General Data Protection Regulation

 The proposed EU GPDR is pending approval and it is extensive (but not exhaustive) about health data definition.
 According to it, health data is all data related to the health status of a data subject and it’s collected for the purpose of deducting health status of someone, such as: